dhananjay9995/IPL_Analysis/README.md

 ## Files
 - **matches.csv**: IPL match data from 2008 to 2024.
 - **deliveries.csv**: IPL delivery-level data from 2008 to 2024.
-- **queries.sql**: SQL queries used for data analysis and insights generation.
+- **Matches.sql and Deliveries.sql**: SQL queries used for data analysis and insights generation.
 - **README.md**: Project overview and instructions.

 ## Conclusion